 We maintain a set of Corporate Standards applicable to all of our employees, including our Chief Executive Officer and Chief Financial Officer, which is a "Code of Ethics for Senior Financial Officers" as defined by applicable rules of the SEC.
 These standards are publicly available on our website at ir.assetmark.com.
-If we make any amendments to these standards other than technical, administrative or other non-substantive amendments, or grant any waivers, including implicit waivers, from a provision of these standards, we will disclose the nature of the amendment or waiver, its effective date and to whom it applies on our website at ir.assetmark.com 8-K filed with the SEC.
+If we make any amendments to these standards other than technical, administrative or other non-substantive amendments, or grant any waivers, including implicit waivers, from a provision of these standards, we will disclose the nature of the amendment or waiver, its effective date and to whom it applies on our website at ir.assetmark.com or in a Current Report on Form 8-K filed with the SEC.